Testing Cold Treatments

 To accurately test the value of new cold treatment ideas requires conducting experiments in which these chance events and biases are adequately controlled.
 (71) Chance and bias can never be totally eliminated from a testing situation.
 The experimental design which most effectively reduces the influence of chance and bias is that of a properly "powered", "controlled", "randomized", "double blinded" clinical trial.

 "Controlled" means that the treatment idea being tested is compared to either placebo (inactive substance, sugar pill) or to another treatment which has previously been shown to be effective.
 (71) Comparison to a placebo determines if the new treatment has any benefit at all.
-Comparison to a new treatment determines if the new treatment is better than the old one.
+Comparison to an oldtreatment determines if the new treatment is better than the old one.

 It is important that a clinical trial have enough subjects enrolled to give accurate results.
 This is called having adequate "statistical power".
 (71) It would not make sense to have only one or two people in each group of a clinical trial because people naturally vary in the length and severity of their colds.
 It would also not make sense to have 100,000 people in each group because a study of this size would be difficult and expensive to conduct.
 More importantly, an accurate answer to the question could be obtained with much fewer subjects.
 It would be a waste of resources.
 Mathematical calculations can be used to select the correct number of subjects ("sample size") for a particular clinical trial, depending on its purpose.